scriptPilot/app-framework/README.md

 As prerequisite you should understand the principles of [Node.js and npm](https://docs.npmjs.com/getting-started/what-is-npm).

-This framework must be installed as dependency to your project - do not clone or download it directly.
+:boom: This framework must be installed as dependency to your project - do not clone or download it directly.

 1. Create an empty project folder on your computer
 2. Save [package.json](https://raw.githubusercontent.com/scriptPilot/app-framework/master/demo-app/package.json) file to your project folder